Overview

 The state Department of Environmental Conservation and the Department of Health determined priority geographic areas in which property owners are eligible to participate based on the following factors:

-- Presence of a sole-source aquifer used for drinking water
+- Presence of a sole-source aquifer used for drinking water.

-- The ability for septic system upgrades to mitigate water quality impairments.
+- Known water quality impairment linked to failing septic systems and the ability for septic system upgrades to mitigate water quality impairments.

 DEC and DOH will re-evaluate priority waterbodies in future rounds of funding.